 Mediation can be a great way to reduce animosity, finalize your divorce efficiently, preserve some of the confidentiality of your private life, and resolve conflict.
 However, it only works if there's no power imbalance, both parties agree to be transparent with finances, and each spouse earnestly desires a settlement.

-With our Cooperative Divorce Mediation service, we give clients 5 focused hours with a mediator.
+With our Mediation Plan, we give clients five focused hours with a mediator.
 We also offer a la carte mediation services by the hour (for when you just need a little help getting to an agreement) for all states.
-Although it’s definitely not needed with Hello Divorce’s mediation, spouses sometimes choose to obtain their own lawyers before or during mediation for personal review and advice.
+Although it's definitely not needed with Hello Divorce's mediation, spouses sometimes choose to obtain their own lawyers before or during mediation for personal review and advice.

 With Hello Divorce's mediation, we seek creative options for complicated issues.
 We review the eventual agreement to make sure it says what it's supposed to say and advise clients on best-case and worst-case scenarios.